 Has Your Daycare Been Incapable of Protecting Your Child from Injury?

 Although they promised to safeguard your child, your child ends up hurt or worse.
 Even more frustrating is that you may not get straight answers as to how it happened, or you’re told your child was hurt “playing” or by just “being a kid”.
 Unfortunately, daycare injuries are common.
+Having a daycare injury attorney in Seattle could be helpful.
 In 1997 alone, 31,000 children were admitted to emergency rooms for injuries which occurred in childcare/school settings.
 More disturbing is that from 1990 to 1997, 56 children died in childcare settings, and almost half of those deaths were due to asphyxia (lack of oxygen).

 There can be many components to a daycare claim, and a number of things to check.
 Among them we: